DynamicsShop/SD-Bulk-Mailer/SD-Bulk-Mailer-Release-Notes.md

 - AppSource App - Fix to an error raised when generating drafts for jobs with certain types of filters specified.
 Caused by a change made in v9.2.0 to fix errors raised when generating drafts for customers that had special characters in the customer no.

+- BCv14 Private App - Functionality was added to remove history attachments from the Bulk Mailer History table.
+The history details of the issued drafts are not deleted.

 ### 10.0.0

 #### Enhancements